zackw/header-survey/README.md

 Continue adjusting `prereqs.ini` and rerunning `scansys.py` until `failures` comes out empty.

-Once you have solved all the failures, edit the top three lines of `data/h-YOUR-OS`, which will look something like this:
+Once you have solved all the failures, edit the header of `data/h-YOUR-OS`, which will look something like this:

-    # YourOS x.y.z YourCPU
+    # host: Linux 3.8-trunk-amd64 #1 SMP Debian 3.8.3-1~experimental.1
+    # compile command: cc
+    ## cc (Debian 4.7.2-5) 4.7.2
     :category unknown
-    :label unknown
+    :label Linux
+    :version 3.8-trunk-amd64
+    :compiler cc

+`scansys.py` does its best to work out an identification, but you will still need to make corrections.
+The lines beginning with `#` are comments and need not be adjusted (on the other hand, feel free to make them more accurate) but the lines beginning with `:` are used to categorize your OS and C library for table generation, so they must be accurate.

-If Python picked the wrong fields of `uname -a` to put on the first line, correct it.
-Then set a category and label for your OS.
-The label should be the most common way to refer to this version of your OS, something like "MacOSX 10.6" or "Solaris 11".
-In the case of Linux or other much-reused kernels, it may be more useful to identify the C library - "GNU libc", "Android", "dietlibc", etc.  The category should identify a broad class of similar operating systems to which yours belongs: "Unix", "Windows", "VMS", that sort of thing.
+* You *must* edit the `:category` line; `scansys.py` does not know how to do this.
+The category identifies a broad class of similar operating systems to which yours belongs: "Unix", "Windows", "VMS", that sort of thing.
 If the OS is designed for use on special-purpose devices and/or does not provide what one would think of as a "complete" computing environment, prepend the word "embedded" to the category.
 (For instance, Android and iOS should both be categorized "embedded Unix".)

+* The `:label` line should be the most common way to refer to the OS being scanned.
+It's initialized to `uname -s` for the host where `scansys.py` ran, which may not be the most well-known name.
+If you have inventoried a cross compiler, you *must* correct the `:label` line to identify the *target*.
+For OSes with more than one C library in wide use (e.g. Linux, Windows), it may be appropriate to name the C library instead or in addition.

+* The `:version` line is initialized to `uname -r`, but what we want is a version number for the *C API*.
+If there's more than one C library, you probably want its version number instead.

+* The `:compiler` line is initialized with what you passed as YOUR-COMPILER, which (as in the above example) is often too generic.
+  If there's an official name for the compiler, make sure it appears on the `:compiler` line.

+After correction, the above example becomes:

+    # host: Linux 3.8-trunk-amd64 #1 SMP Debian 3.8.3-1~experimental.1
+    # compile command: cc
+    ## cc (Debian 4.7.2-5) 4.7.2
+    :category Unix
+    :label GNU libc
+    :version 2.13
+    :compiler gcc

 Send a pull request for your `h-` file and your changes to `prereqs.ini`.
 If you find that you need to modify `scansys.py`